 Will a variable speed pool pump save me money?

-Having a variable speed pool pump will certainly save you money in the long run, as when it is running at a slower speed, it will consume less electricity.
-In many instances, savings are in excess of 50%, so even with the initial increased cost of buying the pump, it is easy to see that this cost will soon be recovered.
+Having a variable-speed pool pump will save you money in the long run, as it consumes less electricity when running at a slower speed.
+In many instances, savings are more than 50%, so even with the initial increased cost of buying the pump, it is easy to see that this cost will soon be recovered.

-The generally accepted best variable speed pump is the Pentair 011028 IntelliFlo Variable Speed Pool Pump, which can save up to 90% over standard pumps.
+The generally accepted best variable-speed pump is the Pentair 011028 IntelliFlo Variable Speed Pool Pump, which can save up to 90% over standard pumps.
 It is quite a large investment but will pay for itself over time.

 If you live somewhere that can reach low temperatures and the water could freeze, then during those cold periods, you really need to either winterize the pool or, when the temperature may drop below freezing, run the pump to ensure the water in the pool and the pipes does not freeze.

-Of course, the above assumes that you do not close your pool for the winter by lowering the water level and draining the pipework, pump, filter etc. If you do, then the pump should not be run since there will be no water in the system.
+Of course, the above assumes that you do not close your pool for the winter by lowering the water level and draining the pipework, pump, filter etc. If you do, the pump should not be run since there will be no water in the system.

-If I use a pool cover will that affect the time the pump should run?
+If I use a pool cover, will that affect the time the pump should run?

 Can you swim while the pool filter is running?